Advocate for Energy Use Disclosure Requirements

 An energy use disclosure mandate can be a mechanism to incentivize investment in energy efficiency and renewable or alternative energy sources.
 Tenants and home buyers decision making is influenced by low energy costs and property owners respond to this market pressure to make improvements that save occupants money and carbon emissions.

-The City of Minneapolis passed a Time of Sale Energy Disclosure requirement that includes energy efficiency information to already existent housing reports, as well as a Time of Rent Energy Disclosure that will go into effect in 2021.
+The City of Minneapolis passed a Time of Sale Energy Disclosure requirement that includes energy efficiency information on existing housing reports, as well as a Time of Rent Energy Disclosure that went into effect in 2021.
 These policies are aimed at providing housing protections while curbing greenhouse gas emissions as part of Minneapolis’ Climate Action Plan.
+The City of Bloomington also enacted energy disclosure requirements that went into effect in 2022.

 Did you take this action?
 Report it!